Aldine Iqbal Registered Member MBACP (Accred)

 - You might simply be interested in your own personal development and want time and space to reflect on your life.

-Counselling offers emotional support and strength at a time where you might feel vulnerable.
-It is about deepening your understanding of yourself, helping you to identify unhelpful patterns of behaviour, uncovering the reasons behind them and coming to terms with difficult or painful experiences giving you access to a freer and more fulfilling way of living.
+Therapy offers emotional support and strength at a time where you might feel vulnerable.
+It is about deepening your understanding of yourself, how you relate to yourself and others, helping you to identify unhelpful patterns of behaviour, uncovering the reasons behind them and coming to terms with difficult or painful experiences giving you access to a freer and more fulfilling way of living.

 What matters is what is important to you, no matter how big or small it might look to others.
 I work with what you choose to bring to our sessions.
 I am committed to help you find your own answers as ultimately only you really know what it is like to be in your life.